Dakota-Schramm/scalville/README.md

 # TODO

-Add colors gradient for peppers => purple, red, orange, yellow, green
+- Add colors gradient for peppers => purple, red, orange, yellow, green
+- Figure out function to compare scoville across peppers and order
+  - Use this number to fill in the meter